 The regulated price has not been disclosed, yet, but authorities will need to make sure the measure will be respected.
 Cairo governor already plans to open a hotline for the population to report on merchants who would not respect set prices.

-Bread is an essential part of Egyptian diet.
+Bread is an essential part of the Egyptian diet.
 Some loaves are freely priced according to the market law of supply and demand.
-The country has also government-regulated subsidized bread that costs much less than unsubsidized loaves of baladi bread.
+The country has also government-regulated subsidized bread that costs much less than unsubsidized loaves of Baladi bread.

 Egypt also tries to secure its national supply of wheat.